 Another option would be to take a minibus from Dawra to the Jeita turn-off on the Beirut-Jounieh highway.
 Here, there are taxis waiting who can take you the remaining 3 miles (5km) to Jeita Grotto.
 Alternatively, you can take a taxi directly from Beirut.

 When To Visit Jeita Grotto

 The caves are open for the vast majority of the year, every day of the week apart from Monday.
 Opening hours vary depending on the time of year, thus, it is advised to check the official website prior to organising your trip.
 Each year, the caves close for around 4 weeks from late January until early February.
 During winter, the lower grotto is often closed when the water level becomes too high.
-The temperature in the caves remains constant at 16 degrees celcius (61 degrees farenheit) throughout the year.
+The temperature in the caves remains constant at 61 degrees Fahrenheit (16 degrees Celcius) throughout the year.

 Where to Stay at Jeita Grotto